UniDi/UniDi/README.md

 ## Contributing
 Contributing is welcome!
 Create a *draft* or *PR*.
 [Contributing guidelines](https://github.com/UniDi/UniDi/CONTRIBUTING.md)

-## Credits
-TODO: Include a section for credits in order to highlight and link to the authors of your project.

 ## License
 UniDi contributions are licensed under the Apache 2.0 license, except for contributions copied from Extenject.
 See [LICENSE](https://github.com/UniDi/UniDi/blob/master/LICENSE.md) for details.